 1. Thermostat Reading Feels Off

 Your HVAC thermostat measures the indoor ambient temperature.
 It then uses those readings to activate its heating and cooling cycle.
 The cycle starts when the room temp is below or above the thermostat setting.
+The control valves is an essential piece of equipment in any industrial process.
+It’s a device that allows you to control the flow of liquid or gas (or any other media) coming from your pipes, tanks, or other equipment.

 For example, let’s say it’s summer and you have the thermostat set to 78° Fahrenheit.
 If your home’s ambient temp is 80°, though, your thermostat should trigger the A/C unit to start the cooling cycle.
 In doing so, the system can begin bringing the temp down to 78°.